-We’re focused on Asia as our initial market, but we plan to expand to other markets in the future.
+We’re focused on Asia as our initial market, but we plan to expand traditional policy administration processes to other markets in the future.
 Our Series A funding round was led by Greenlight Reinsurance whose primary markets are North America and Europe.
 They are strategic investors looking to help us grow and enter new markets.
 We’re also looking at opportunities in Australia.

 In interviews, you’ve expressed interest in partnering with disruptive startups and insurance incumbents alike.
 Can you give us any details on potential partnerships?

-One example is in health insurance.
+One example is health insurance.
 This is an area where we are working with other start-ups who have access to networks of medical service providers.
-We are looking to connect them to networks of insurers to automate claims processing.
+We are looking to connect them to networks of insurers to automate claims policy administration processing.